MixinNetwork/developers.mixin.one/developers-docs/docs/api-overview.md

 Sequencer is lower level and decentralised.
-Every operation ultimately proxies to the Kernel JSON-RPC interface, while the Sequencer adds discovery and indexing so that dApps can quickly look up users, addresses, UTXOs, and transaction history.
+Every operation ultimately proxies to the Kernel JSON-RPC interface, while the Sequencer adds discovery and indexing so that Apps can quickly look up users, addresses, UTXOs, and transaction history.

 Before you adopt the Sequencer APIs, make sure that your user or bot already migrated to the latest TIP PIN format.
 All clients—whether human users or automation bots—must register with the